 Now, 40 years and two children later, the couple still reside in Sweden.
 Mahanandia has enjoyed a prominent career as an artist and even serves as the Odiya Cultural Ambassador of India to Sweden.
 As for the secret to their undying devotion to one another?

-"We have been happily married for more than 40 years, and the secret is there is no secret at all — but simple, heartfelt openness to each other is important and needed to maintain understanding and respect for each other," he wrote.
+"We have been happily married for more than 40 years, and the secret is there is no secret at all — but simple, heartfelt openness to each other is important and needed to maintain understanding and respect for each other," he wrote in the op-ed.
 "Marriage is a union not only physically, but also spiritually.
 Recognizing that allows love to then grow like ripples on water."